Bio & History

 To celebrate the release of Junk Pirate Volume One (the first book published by Rowan Morrison Books), and to fill a two-week gap in the exhibition schedule at Rowan Morrison Gallery in Oakland, CA, the Junk Pirate Art Exhibition was held in December of 2006.
 Collections were framed, shelves were built, beer was drank, promotional postcards were hastily photocopied, and a new paradigm of art pricing was created: Roll the Dice For the Price.

 Over the next 4 years, more junk was hoarded, boxes were built, zines were published, blogs were posted, and beers were drank.
 This all culminated in the stupefying event that was The Junk Pirate Found Art Exhibition at Compound Gallery in Oakland in May 2010.
 Over 150 separate pieces of art was created, along with collectible Junk Pirate dice, T-Shirts, and a new Junk Pirate zine.
 We rolled dices for prices during the reception and the action was so hot that the power was blown out on the entire block (might have been a coincidence) Junk Pirate fans were left digging the work by candle and cellphone light.
 More images and info from this stupendous happening can be seen here.
+Or read the East Bay Express article about it here.

 Later in 2010, Junk Pirate got multimedia with a Found Slide Projection at Smokey’s Tangle in Oakland.
 Hundreds of found slides were rear-projected onto the frosted gallery windows every evening in November of that year… it was a trip and we bugged out to it.

-In 2015, soon after publishing issue #19 of Junk Pirate zine, Pete Glover relocated Junk Pirate headquarters northward to Portland, OR, in search of bigger heaps of weird stuff.
+In 2015, after publishing issue #19 of Junk Pirate zine, Pete Glover relocated Junk Pirate headquarters northward to Portland, OR, in search of bigger heaps of weird stuff.

 In October of 2016, Pete made his triumphant return to The Compound Gallery with Junk Pirate III!
 Nearly 200 pieces of original Junk Pirate goodness, combined with a limited bronze edition, issue #20 of Junk Pirate zine, free prizes, and the rowdiest dice rolling yet.